pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 morphology, especially when comparing ecosystems/coral colonies of approximately the same scale.

-Reichert *et al.* (2017) developed an easy to use tool to calculate FD of a 3D coral colony using the Bouligand-Minkowski method.
-First, I am reanalyzing the 3D scanned files from Reichert *et al.* (2017) to ensure I am using their code correctly.
+Reichert *et al* (2017) developed an easy to use tool to calculate FD of a 3D coral colony using the Bouligand-Minkowski method.
+First, I am reanalyzing the 3D scanned files from Reichert *et al* (2017) to ensure I am using their code correctly.
 I am using their obj scan files and the analysis toolbox they released as part of the supplementary material.
 The toolbox takes in an obj scan file and produces a txt file with 3